Poetry With A Mission

 Yet, when I study Your Holy Word, Lord, such a view I cannot buy.

-Being summoned back to earth from Heaven, just so that You could him then raise,
+Being summoned back to earth from Heaven so that You could him then raise,

 For such would surely be unfair, and it seems ridiculous as well,

-And it would be even more confusing, if he'd been burning in some Hell.
+And it even more confusing if he had been burning in some Hell.

 Your Holy Word tells us, Lord, that David who repented in his heart,

-Is still buried on this earth, and that he didn’t from this earth depart;
+Is still buried here in the ground and that he didn’t from Earth depart;

 And that the dead know nothing at all, and (metaphorically) sleep

-And Your Holy Word also tells us, that every sleeping saint “will hear”
+And Your Good Word also tells us that every sleeping saint “will hear”

 Your loud awakening command when with clouds of angels You appear.